jcho19/recipe-search/README.md

 This web application finds recipes for countless ingredients/dishes using the Edamam Recipe Search API.
-Create React App was used to intialize this project.
+Create React App was used to intialize this project. <br />
 Installation instructions:
 1. git clone https://github.com/jcho19/recipe-search.git
 2. cd recipe-search